bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 rules shipped with the Bazel
 binary._

+_In the Xcode world, configuration is defined within Xcode projects and proprietary xcconfigs.
+In Bazel it's easy to establish norms, enforce consistency with abstractions like `objc_library`, and refactor_

 ### Aspects

 Aspects are another extension point in Bazel.
 Simply put, they allow the